Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Missouri Stats and Trends

-- Missouri is 0-6 against the spread and 3-3 overall when the team puts up more than 16.8 points.
+- Missouri is 0-6 against the spread and 3-3 overall in games when it records more than 16.8 points.

-- When Missouri churns out over 353.5 yards, the team is 0-6 against the spread and 3-3 overall.
+- In games that Missouri churns out more than 353.5 yards, the team is 0-6 against the spread and 3-3 overall.

 - The Tigers have turned the ball over five times, one fewer times than the Aggies have forced turnovers (6).